 Bachelor of Science

-The Inclusive Adolescence Education Program prepares students for New York State initial teacher certification in Adolescence Education, Social Studies (7-12) and in Teaching Students with Disabilities (7-12).
-The Inclusive Adolescence Education Program requires that students major in Social Sciences and complete requirements for a major in Inclusive Adolescence Education: Social Studies.
-The courses in the program give students instruction and experience working with students with disabilities in inclusive settings and in self-contained classrooms.
+The courses in the program give students instruction and experience working with students with disabilities in inclusive settings and in self-contained classrooms, and combine the study of a Core Content (English, Biology, or Social Sciences) with the study of Adolescence Education.
 Because the coursework approaches education topics from an intersectional lens, issues of inclusion cannot be separated from the core of the Adolescence program.
 All students who seek New York State certification in 7-12 education must complete the dual certification track in one content area and in Teaching Students with Disabilities (7-12).